 To avoid a delay in claims processing, the PPO Provider should be provided with the Plan Participant's ID card listing the current billing instructions for the claims administrator.
-If the claim is the result of an accident, please give date, place, and cause of accident, and a completed Accident Detail Form available from the Claims Administrator or the Office of Risk Management or electronically at https://externalapps.loomisco.com/Form_ccsf.aspx
+If the claim is the result of an accident, please give date, place, and cause of accident, and a completed Accident Detail Form available from the Claims Administrator at: https://connect.healthaxis.com/hsbmember.aspx.

-Non-Network Claims
+Out-of-Network Claims

-When a Plan Participant incurs medical expenses for which it is believed reimbursement is due under the terms of the Plan, the necessary documentation must be filed with the Claims Administrator, The Loomis Company, P.O.
-Box 7011, Wyomissing, Pennsylvania 19610-6011.
-Claim forms can be obtained from the Claims Administrator or the Office of Risk Management.
+When a Plan Participant incurs medical expenses for which it is believed reimbursement is due under the terms of the Plan, the necessary documentation must be filed with the Claims Administrator, HealthSCOPE Benefits, P.O.
+Box 99005, Lubbock, TX 79490-9005.
+Claim forms can be obtained from the Claims Administrator.